Micronesia & Palau

 French Polynesia, or Tahiti after the largest island, is a paradise in the middle of the South Pacific, a blend of French chic and Pacific charm.
 The 118 islands are as varied as they are numerous, coral atolls and volcanic peaks, coconut fringed beaches and tumbling waterfalls – all fringed by beautiful aqua blue coral reefs.

 Papua New Guinea, also known as the ‘land of the unexpected’, is one of the most exciting, remote and adventurous places on the planet.
 Here you will find deep and shallow reefs, coral walls, sheer drops, atolls, passages, lagoons and an incredible number of wrecks.
 We recommend as much time as possible to explore this adventurous destination.

-Australia boasts numerous world-class diving opportunities along its expansive coastline including the Great Barrier Reef, Ningaloo, Rowley Shoals and great white shark encounters in South Australia, all best explored by liveaboard.
+Australia boasts numerous world-class diving opportunities including the Great Barrier Reef, Ningaloo, Rowley Shoals and the Neptune Islands, all best explored by liveaboard.
 Further afield visit Christmas Island, an Australian outpost famous for its whale sharks and red crab migration.

 Tourism is only starting to discover this precious part of the Pacific.
 Travelling to the Solomon Islands remains an adventure even today, but those who make the effort will not be disappointed.
 The islands have a well deserved reputation as being amongst the world’s best destinations for scuba divers and snorkellers.

 Aotearoa – land of the long white cloud – lies like a jewel in the South Pacific Ocean.
 The variety of diving that New Zealand offers is simply stunning, and the geographical diversity also offers the non-diver plenty of options.